danielschlachta/vm/README.md

 set the variable to `:2`, point your favourite vnc viewer to `vnc://localhost:5902`.

-You can also set `VM_QEMU_DISPLAY` to whatever display option qemu was compiled with.
-In the case of `curses`, there are provisions (especially `vm start` will not run) so that you don't end up rendering the very shell unusable that you use vm in.
+You can also set `VM_QEMU_DISPLAY` to one of whichever display options qemu was compiled with.
+In the case of `curses`, there are provisions (especially `vm start` will not run) so that you don't end up rendering the very shell unusable that you use vm in - or the emulator for that matter.

 ## I have made some changes to vm that I find useful.
 What should I do?

 Zip it.
-And send the zip file to
+And send the zip file to <daniel.schlachta@hotmail.com>.
-<daniel.schlachta@gmail.com>.
-Or if you like to make patches, please
-include the output of `git rev-parse HEAD` in your mail.
+Or if you like to make tarballs and patches, please include the output of `git rev-parse HEAD` in your mail.

 ## What license is vm published under?